splunk/kafka-connect-splunk/docs/configuration-examples.md

 ## Collected metrics

-The Splunk 2.2 guide provides this pattern for sending collected data to a metrics index.
+Use this pattern for sending collected data to a metrics index.
 Ensure the HEC token and sourcetype are configured for metrics in the target Splunk deployment.

 ```sh
 curl http://<KAFKA_CONNECT_HOST>:8083/connectors \